MaRDI4NFDI/portal-examples/README.md

 Edit the examples
 ==================

+1. Clone the project.
+2. Create a bot user in the wikibase using the wikibase GUI (Special:BotPasswords), note down the name and password of the bot user.
+3. Create a config file by copying `data/credentials.tpl` to `data/credentials.ini` and replace bot name and password as required.
-Clone the project.
-Start the containers by calling docker-compose:
+4. Start the containers by calling docker-compose:

 `docker-compose -f docker-compose.yml up -d`